Sargasso Swimmers: EELS

 Citizen scientists responded with enthusiasm; Curtis thinks close to 20 percent of the specimens processed came from the public.

-TPWD also funded sampling by volunteers at specific locations along the coast, using eel mops and fyke nets.
+Additionally, TPWD partnered with Texas Master Naturalists to sample for juvenile eel at specific locations along the coast, using eel mops.
 The mops are saucers studded with short lines of rope, resembling bad Halloween wigs.
+TPWD also funded sampling by UHCL using fyke nets.
 Fyke nets are small, winged mesh nets with funnels that are set up in the incoming tide.
 Both tools have been used successfully to catch eels on the East Coast.

-The Texas sampling, which wrapped up in May 2021, did not find any of the elusive glass or silver American eels.
-The effort did collect speckled worm eels (Myrophis punctatusa), a close relative of the American eel, at almost all sampling sites and across all its different life stages.
+Juvenile sampling, which wrapped up in May 2021, did not find any of the elusive glass or silver American eels.
+The effort did collect speckled worm eels (Myrophis punctatus), a close relative of the American eel, at almost all sampling sites and across all its different life stages.
 Curtis finds it encouraging that the gear collected a species with a similar life history.

-He isn’t giving up.
-In February 2022, Curtis started setting up prototype eel ramps.
+They aren't giving up.
+In February 2022, TPWD and UHCL started setting up prototype eel ramps.
 These small boxes have water trickling down a ramp for eels to swim up, where they are funneled into a bucket.
 These have been used regularly for monitoring around the Chesapeake Bay and other areas on the East Coast.

 Perhaps it should be no surprise if American eel larvae only rarely and sporadically make it to Texas, given the distance and complexity of a journey from the Sargasso Sea into and across the Gulf, versus a shorter and relatively straight shot to the East Coast.